MoonPoet/xaprb-src/content/blog/analytic-databases.md

 ### Custom-Built Analytics and Event Databases

-Many analytics and security companies, finding nothing existing that was well suited for their purposes, have built at least part of their own analytics platforms in-house.
+Many monitoring, analytics, and security companies, finding nothing existing that was well suited for their purposes, have built at least part of their own analytics platforms in-house.
 Here are some that I’m aware of to varying levels of detail.

 * [Honeycomb](https://www.honeycomb.io/)
 * [Kentik](https://www.kentik.com/)